alessiodipasquale/Wikidata_WLS/results/randomDataset/README.md

 - Some Value: 34'291
 - Some Value with deprecatation: 16
 - Some Value with reason: 5
-- Nature of statement: 26049
+- Nature of statement & sourcing circumstances: 26049
-- Sourcing Circumstances: TD